dogoyaro/carbon-credits/README.md

 - I would take more time to device a more efficient algorithm for calculating the Maximum provideable tonnage
 - More controls for interacting with the data by the user, like recommendations based on minimised price, pagination on project views, etc.
 - Reduction of the impedance mismatch between the Data layer and the implementation by adding a Schema using Mongoose, etc.
+- Properly secure the database and redis with authentication.

 ### Built With: